adr1enbe4udou1n/laravel-rad-stack/README.md

 - Front is empty but ready to go for full **Livewire + AlpineJS** integration.
 Perfect for SEO based websites.
 It's configured for Windi CSS and Typescript but you can easily switch to another tools.
 - Basic admin UI fully build with **[Inertia](https://inertiajs.com/) + Windi CSS + Vue 3 Typescript with composition API**.
 Give thanks to Inertia for get ridding of boring Vue Router boilerplate and typescript for instant IDE feedbacks !
 - Backend is fully tested by using **[Pest](https://pestphp.com/)** testing framework with **100% code coverage**, which gives you a perfect starting dev point if you want to embrace **TDD**.
+- **[GrumPHP](https://github.com/phpro/grumphp)** is preinstalled in order to automatize code formatting and testing before each commits.
+Use `vendor/bin/grumphp git:init` for auto register his git hooks commands.

 ### Why Windi CSS ?